Bible Missionary Church: Beliefs

 The Bible Missionary Church adheres to Wesleyan-Arminian (Methodist) theology.

 The BMC teaches that believers are cleansed from original sin and rebellion towards God by a second definite experience referred to as entire sanctification, as taught by the historic Methodist Church and the Church of the Nazarene from which the Bible Missionary Church originated.
 In conjunction with entire sanctification, the BMC teaches that true believers will live godly lives, manifesting this by compliance to an outward standard of holiness.
 Many of these standards are codified in the rules contained in the church manual.
 They believe that complete obedience to God is a joy and delight.

 In 1999, the Bible Missionary Church adopted a resolution against same-sex marriage, forbidding its ministers to perform the wedding ceremonies of same-sex couples.
 Observance of Christian Sabbath, Sunday, is also expected by abstaining from unnecessary work or commerce and setting the day aside for worship and service to humanity.

 The Bible Missionary Church holds a strong premillennialism view of the Second Coming of Jesus Christ, but its adherents hold a variety of views on the timing of the Rapture of the Church.

-The Bible Missionary Church believes in aggressive evangelism and in addition to its worldwide missionary efforts is currently expanding in North America with several new churches in the United States and Canada.
+The Bible Missionary Church believes in aggressive evangelism but according to the last preacher list they have lost several churches.